PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 ## Introduction

 Streams are one of the best features in Node.
-They have been a big part of the ecosystem since the early days of Node and today thousdans of modules exists on npm that help us compose all kinds of great stream based apps.
+They have been a big part of the ecosystem since the early days of Node and today thousands of modules exists on npm that help us compose all kinds of great stream based apps.
 They allow us to work with large volumes of data in environments with limited resources.
 In addition to that they help us decouple our applications by supplying a generic abstraction that most I/O patterns work with.

 ## Processing big data